By Hal Marcus, Global Legal Evangelist, DocuSign

 Among other considerations, a “meeting of the minds” must be seen—i.e., that the parties intended to be bound by the terms being enforced.
 This can be particularly important for the “take-it-or-leave-it” agreements commonly used in online contracting, where a customer is asked to agree to terms that are non-negotiable.

-As but one example, collecting online consent to non-negotiable privacy policies has become a popular use case for clickwrap to help achieve compliance with privacy laws—including the new California Consumer Privacy Act (CCPA) taking effect on January 1, 2020, which is poised to affect many more midsize companies doing business in California than predecessors like the EU’s General Data Protection Regulation (GDPR).
+As but one example, collecting online consent to non-negotiable privacy policies has become a popular use case for clickwrap to help achieve compliance with privacy laws—including the California Consumer Privacy Act (CCPA) and its European predecessor, the General Data Protection Regulation (GDPR).